Dry-ice blasting: Disaster remediation

 The cleaning process may be used for disaster remediation including mold, smoke, fire, and water damage.

 Historic item preservation

 Due to the nonabrasive nature of dry ice and the absence of secondary waste from the cleaning process, dry-ice blasting is used in conservation and historical preservation projects.
 The cleaning process was used in the conservation of the USS Monitor and the Philadelphia Museum of Art.

 Semiconductor fabrication

 Due to the blast media sublimating without residue, dry-ice blasting finds use in the semiconductor, aerospace, and medical device manufacturing industries.

 Metalworking

 The cleaning process is also used in other manufacturing settings, such as cleaning production equipment on automated weld lines, cleaning composite tooling, cleaning industrial printing presses, cleaning molds and equipment used in foundries, and to clean equipment and tooling in onshore and offshore environments in the oil and gas industry.

 Dry-ice blasting is also used to deburr and deflash parts and in surface preparation prior to painting.

+Car repair industry

+Dry ice blasting technology has a wide range of applications in the field of car cleaning.
+Due to its environmentally friendly and efficient characteristics, it has gradually become an important means of car maintenance and cleaning.
+The following are the main uses of dry ice blasting in car cleaning:

+Dry ice blasting can quickly remove oil, carbon deposits and dust from the engine surface without damaging wires, rubber parts and other sensitive parts.
+This non-contact cleaning method can ensure the normal operation of the engine and extend its service life.

+Dry ice blasting is suitable for cleaning stubborn stains such as oil stains, food residues and smoke marks on car seats, carpets and door interiors.
+Since dry ice particles are directly vaporized, no water or chemical cleaning agents are required, and no additional drying steps are required after cleaning.

+Car chassis are prone to accumulation of dirt, salt and oil, which may cause corrosion or mechanical failure.
+Dry ice blasting can effectively remove stubborn dirt on the chassis while protecting the metal surface and coating from damage.